Bois-Franc station: Location

 The station is located at 5465 Henri Bourassa Boulevard West, between Marcel-Laurin Boulevard/Boulevard Laurentien (Route 117) and Grenet Street in Saint-Laurent on the border with Cartierville.

 Cartierville branch and station

 A single-track electrified (2400 V DC) branch to Cartierville, a relic of when the line terminated there in Canadian Northern Railway days, left the line at (then) Val-Royal station.
 When the line was run by Canadian National, only one rush-hour trip was scheduled in each direction.
 It was abandoned in the early 1980s when STM predecessor STCUM took over operations of the Deux-Montagnes line.
 The Cartierville station was located at the corner of Gouin West and Laurentian boulevards.
 The Cartierville Station was to have been the terminus of Line 3 (Red) of the Montreal Metro.

+Proposed Metro extension

+Proposals to extend the Orange Line of the Metro to Bois-Franc have been considered since the late 2000s.
+Following the construction of a Metro garage beyond Côte-Vertu station in the 2010s, only 1.2 km of tunnelling is required to extend the line to interchange with the REM.
+As of 2022, studies are underway on the potential of an extension to Bois-Franc.